henry-js/taskfile-common/README.md

 # https://taskfile.dev
 version: "3"

-# Tell Task to load variables from both .env and .env.secrets if they exist.
+# Tell Task to load variables from both .env and .env if they exist.
-dotenv: [".env", ".env.secrets"]
+dotenv: [".env", ".env"]

 # ... (vars and includes are unchanged)